 RESTING HEART RATE

-To measure your resting heart rate, turn the palm of your left hand so that it’s facing up and place the index and middle fingers of your right hand just below the left wrist on the thumb side.
+Measure your resting heart rate when you wake up, just before you get out of bed.
+Turn the palm of your left hand so that it’s facing up and place the index and middle fingers of your right hand just below the left wrist on the thumb side.
 Press the fingers slightly down until you can feel your pulse, start the timer and count the number of times you feel a throb in 60 seconds.

 These are the guidelines for the resting heart rate in women: